Infrastructure

 In the agreement, Kenya was to purchase 400 MW of hydropower from Addis Ababa at a fixed tariff of Sh7 per unit for domestic use.

 Ethiopia, which currently exports electricity to Kenya, Djibouti and Sudan, has invested billions of shillings in building hydro-power plants as it seeks to become a major power exporter in the region.
-The country has the capacity to produce 60,000MW of electricity.
+The country can produce 60,000MW of electricity.